 - freshly ground black pepper

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Line a baking tray with baking paper or aluminum foil.

 - Place the chicken thighs in a large bowl, pour the oil over them and massage the chicken with your hands until everything is coated in oil.
 Place the chicken on the baking tray skin-side down at first.
 Generously sprinkle the underside with salt, pepper and paprika (or use other spices to your liking).
 Turn the chicken pieces skin-side up and generously sprinkle the skin with the spices as well.

-- Bake for one hour or until the juices run clear and the skin is golden brown and crispy.
+- Bake for 40 minutes to one hour or until the juices run clear and the skin is golden brown and crispy.
 Serve with roasted potatoes and tomato salad.